willmendesneto/willmendesneto.github.io/_posts/2015-02-14-angularjs-about-e2e-tests-and-protractor-pt-1.markdown

 In this example we can see some elements that we will use many times in Protractor tests, such as:

-- browser: Interface for browser element.
+- browser: API for browser element.
 In this example we use `browser` for access some url;
-- element: Interface for access some page element.
+- element: API for access some page element.
 Is very usefull for get elements based in certain parameters and manipulate them;
-- by: Interface for access element based in parameters (css, angular models, angular repeaters, etc);
+- by: API for access element based in parameters (css, angular models, angular repeaters, etc);

-If you would like to know more about the interfaces protractor, [please take a look in protractor documentation][protractor-interface-docs]
+If you would like to know more about the API's protractor, [please take a look in protractor documentation][protractor-api-docs]

 ## CONCLUSION